Your day-by-day itinerary

 Departure from Orca Camp

 Today, a hearty breakfast awaits, then it’s time for another whale-watching day.
 Afterwards you can stroll along the beach with your guide who’ll tell you about the wildlife, the nature and the ecological reserve.
 In the afternoon you’ll be transferred back to Port McNeill.
 Take a look across the Johnstone Strait for a last glimpse of the orcas.
-You’ll stay another night before driving on the next day.
+You’ll stay another night in a lodge nearby before driving on the next day.

 Departure from Port McNeill